antoracse/blood-cancer-diagnosis-using-deep-learning/README.md

 ## 📍 Project Overview

+This project was originally developed as my **Final Year Thesis Project** for the Department of Computer Science & Engineering, City University.

-Blood cancer is a severe disease where **early diagnosis** is crucial.
+Blood cancer is a critical disease where **early and accurate diagnosis** plays a vital role in patient survival.
-This project builds a **deep learning–based detection system** that classifies blood cell microscopic images into:
+To support this objective, the project proposes a **deep learning–based classification system** capable of identifying blood cell microscopic images into four distinct categories:

 - **Benign**
 - **Early Pre-B**